Confining potential in holographic bottom-up QCD from WKB: Configurational Entropy and Stability

 In information theory, configurational entropy (CE) is an important metric for assessing the relationship between the informational content of physical solutions and their corresponding equations of motion (e.o.m.).
 CE is a logarithmic measure of the spatial complexity inherent in localized solutions given a specific energy content.
 Consequently, it quantifies the informational content embedded in the solutions to a particular set of equations of motion.

-In more precise terms, CE can be viewed as an indicator of the degree of information required to describe how spatially localized the solutions to e.o.m.in the bulk are.
-Generally, dynamic solutions come from extremizing an action, and CE effectively measures the information available within these solutions.
+In more precise terms, CE can be viewed as an indicator of the degree of information required to describe how spatially localized the solutions to e.o.m. in the bulk are.
+Generally, dynamic solutions result from extremizing an action.
+Thus, CE measures the information available within these solutions.

 In the framework of AdS/CFT, the holographic perspective on configurational entropy has been explored within both bottom-up and top-down AdS/QCD models \cite{Bernardini:2016hvx}.
 The concept was initially introduced for the hadronic states in \cite{Bernardini:2016qit, Braga:2017fsb, Colangelo:2018mrt, Ferreira:2019nkz, Ferreira:2020iry, daRocha:2021ntm} and the associated references.
 Regarding the stability of heavy quarkonium, DCE was employed as a methodological tool to investigate thermal characteristics within a colored medium \cite{Braga:2018fyc}, considering the influence of magnetic fields \cite{Braga:2020hhs} and finite density \cite{Braga:2020myi}.
 The study in \cite{Braga:2020opg} used CE to examine the holographic deconfinement phase transition within bottom-up AdS/QCD frameworks.
-Furthermore, recent research highlighted in \cite{MartinContreras:2022lxl} employs configurational entropy to analyze holographic stability in light nuclides.
-CE was also used to describe stable non-$q\bar{q}$ hadronic structures\cite{MartinContreras:2023oqs}, isospectrality \cite{MartinContreras:2023eft}, and $\Sigma$ baryons using bottom-up holography \cite{Guo:2024nrf}.
+Furthermore, recent research, as highlighted in \cite{MartinContreras:2022lxl}, employs configurational entropy to analyze holographic stability in light nuclides.
+CE was also used to describe stable non-$Q\bar{Q}$ hadronic structures \cite{MartinContreras:2023oqs}, isospectrality \cite{MartinContreras:2023eft}, and $\Sigma$ baryons using bottom-up holography \cite{Guo:2024nrf}.

-For systems exhibiting instability, we can posit that the configurational entropy contributes to a degree of stability.
-Generally, the hadronic mass can be expressed as a function that increases with configurational entropy.
-Furthermore, based on Heisenberg's uncertainty principle, it is possible to define the decay width \( \Gamma \) concerning the hadron mass $\Gamma\sim M_n\sim s_\textbf{CE}^\gamma$, as referenced in \cite{MartinContreras:2023eft}.
-Thus, for a holographic model that intends to describe hadrons, \emph{a good phenomenological test} is the increase of the configurational entropy with the excitation number.
+For systems exhibiting instability, we can posit that configurational entropy is a tool for analyzing their degree of stability.
+Generally, the hadronic mass can be expressed as a function that increases with configurational entropy, $S_{\mathrm{CE}}$.
+Furthermore, based on Heisenberg's uncertainty principle, it is possible to relate the decay width $\Gamma$ to the hadron mass, e.g., $\Gamma \sim M_{n} \sim S_{\mathrm{CE}}^{\gamma}$, with $\gamma>0$, as referenced in \cite{MartinContreras:2023eft}.
+Thus, for a holographic model that intends to describe hadrons, \emph{a good phenomenological test} is to observe increasing configurational entropy with the excitation number.

 For vector hadrons, the recipe for configurational entropy $s_\text{CE}$ can be summarized as follows: